flapjack/flapjack.io/source/docs/1.0/usage/oobetet.md

 With the above configuration:

  - Nagios checks the Flapper service is available every 10 seconds
- - Nagios reports the events to Flapjack via the `flapjack-nagios-receiver`
+ - Nagios reports the events to Flapjack via the `flapjack receiver nagios`
  - Flapjack generates alerts for Flapper in a Jabber chat room
  - Oobetet watches for these alerts in the Jabber chat room
  - Oobetet checks the notifications are coming through at least every 5 minutes